Group Data by Dimension

 This video might show an earlier version of the feature or operation that differs in minor ways from the current version.

 1. Open the Chart Editor.
-(Press the ‘Edit’ button edit at the top-right corner of the chart.)
+(Press the ‘Edit’ button Edit at the top-right corner of the chart.)

 What is a dimension?